 Prior to this I was the Executive Content Producer and Director of Multimedia at Team One Advertising in Los Angeles.
 As Executive Content Producer, I helped oversee film/video work for the agency.
 As the head of the Multimedia Department, I designed and led the Editorial, Motion Graphics (2D & 3D), Flash and Presentation Design departments.
 I also acted as a Senior Editor on select projects.

 Before joining Team One, I worked as an Editor and Post Producer for some of the best agencies, brands, networks and production shops in the world.
 I have a BA in Philosophy from Reed College and an MFA in Media Arts from The City College of New York (CCNY) where I received the prestigious Bert Saperstein Fellowship for outstanding artistic achievement.

 Projects I have worked on have been recognized by Ad Age, Adweek, Cannes, The Effies, FWA, The One Show, the Tellys, and the Tribeca Film Festival.
 I am also the author of The Art of Short Form Content: From Concept to Color Correction which was published earlier this year by Focal Press (more info below).
-I often lecture on short from content so shoot me an email if you would like to discuss setting up time for me to do so!
+I often lecture on short form content so shoot me an email if you would like to discuss setting up time for me to do so!

 The Art of Short Form Content: From Concept to Color Correction is an in-depth examination of the craft of creating short form filmic content – a category which includes television commercials, music videos, television promos, movie trailers, digital billboards, corporate videos, and pretty much anything else with a running time under five minutes.